vanHeemstraSystems/led-clock/README.md

 See also the video at https://www.youtube.com/watch?v=q_kRyNXgdq0

-When powered up, the LED will display its Network ID ("ESP-*******"), find the matching Network ID in your WiFi networks list and coonect to it.
+When powered up, the LED will display its Network ID ("ESP-*******"), find the matching Network ID in your WiFi networks list and connect to it.
 When prompted enter the password (connect with password “12345678”.).

 Next, open the web interface (http://172.217.28.1) to change any settings and/or post messages to the device.
 See [Initial Setup](https://simpleavr.github.io/s14clock/#initial-setup)